CLST 276 World of Classical Rome

 Course Description and Abstract

-This course intends to demonstrate that the period concerned was indeed a time of chaos, but also one of gradual transformation and even a certain degree of continuity.
-Both literary sources and the archeology and epigraphy shall be combined to show how classical Rome took shape, was modified, but at the same time was carried further by the likes of Augustus.
+This course seeks to show how the period concerned was indeed a time of chaos, but also of political and cultural creativity.
+Literary sources, and the archaeology and epigraphy, are combined to show how classical Roman civilization took shape, was modified, but at the same time was carried further by Augustus and his successors.

-Throughout this course, some of the major issues in the study of the city of Rome in this transitory period are more closely examined.
+Throughout the course, some of the major issues in the study of the city of Rome and the wider Roman world in this transitional period are examined more closely.
 History is never a single-minded and uniform matter.
-The various contributions of numerous scholars, along with the use of the textbook of the great English ancient historian H.H.
-Scullard, are all intended to stimulate the mind to ask further questions, and to start thinking into only few of all the possible directions towards possible answers – or mere hypotheses.
-Primary sources, as well as secondary literature from a variety of disciplinary perspectives, reveal the drama of the history, society, politics, and culture of Classical Rome and its empire.
-This course is focused on evaluating the validity of various theories, research findings, and attitudes related to issues such as “the fall of the Republic”, “continuity and change”, et cetera.
+Primary sources, as well as secondary literature from a variety of disciplinary perspectives, reveal the drama of the history, society, and culture of Classical Rome and its empire.
+This course is focused on evaluating the theories, research findings, and analyses which seek to explain one of the most turbulent but creative periods of world history.

-The key objective of this course is to survey the history of Rome in the period of the 1st century BC and the 1st century AD, with some flirtations to earlier and later periods.
-Students should be able to demonstrate knowledge about the significant political, cultural and social accomplishments, events, institutions, trends, questions, and concerns, and the major figures of the age.
-One of the main problems concerning the studies of Rome and of the Ancient World in general is always one of evidence.
-Also in this particular case one has to rely on biased, and often fragmented literary sources.
-Archeology and epigraphy supplement the literary evidence, but also provide information that partly stands completely on its own.
-All the evidence has to be weighed with extreme care and consideration.
-At the end of this course, students are expected to be aware of all the problems and debates concerning a few key themes taken from this time span, and the sensitivities regarding the evidence at hand.
+The key objective of this course is to survey the history of Rome in the period from the 2nd century BC to the mid 1st century AD.
+Students should be able to demonstrate knowledge about the events, institutions, trends, significant political, cultural and social accomplishments of the age, and of its major figures.
+One of the main problems concerning study of the Ancient World is always one of evidence.
+In this particular case one has to rely on biased, and often fragmented literary sources.
+Archaeology and epigraphy supplement the literary evidence, but also provide information that sometimes stands completely on its own.
+All the evidence has to be weighed with care and consideration.
+At the end of this course, students are expected to be aware of the problems and debates concerning key themes taken from this period of history, and the be sensitive to the problems of interpreting evidence.
 They need to demonstrate an understanding of the working of historical mechanisms.
-They need to be able to evaluate and critically analyze this historical period, having acquired a set of skills to scrutinize the available source material.
-They need to demonstrate that they are able to comprehend, paraphrase, summarize, and contextualise both the primary sources and the discussions around them.
+They need to be able to scrutinize, evaluate and critically analyze the available source material.
+They need to demonstrate that they are able to comprehend, summarize, and contextualize both the primary sources and the discussions around them.

 Procedures and Policies

 The World of Classical Rome meets twice a week.
-It is expected of students to contribute in a significant way to this course.
+It is expected that students will contribute in a significant way to this course.
 They are responsible for completing all of the assigned readings, according to the schedule attached to this syllabus.
-Class discussions and activities (including on-site meetings in the center of the City of Rome) encourage students to generate their own ideas, hypotheses, opinions, theories, questions, and proposals; and develop strategies for seeking and synthesizing information to support an argument, make a decision, or resolve a problem.
-This course has no prerequisites and assumes no prior knowledge of Roman history, or indeed of the Latin language.
-It is intended that students acquire a basic knowledge and understanding of the historical background and facts of ancient Rome, as well as that of the working of historical mechanisms, as described above.
+Class discussions and activities encourage students to generate their own ideas, hypotheses, opinions, theories, questions, and proposals, and to develop strategies for seeking and synthesizing information to support an argument, decide on a conclusion, or resolve a problem.
+This course has no prerequisites and assumes neither prior knowledge of Roman history nor any knowledge of the Latin language.
+It is intended that students will gain a basic knowledge and understanding of the history of Rome in the period being studied, as well as that of the working of historical mechanisms, as described above.